 CPI Increase to Allowable Notional Revenue

-The CPI increase to Allowable Notional Revenue for the pricing year 1 October 2014 to 30 September 2015 pricing year is 1.30%
+The CPI increase to Allowable Notional Revenue for the pricing year 1 October 2015 to 30 September 2016 pricing year is 0.9%.
+This allowable increase is determined in accordance with the GDPP determined by the Commerce Commission.